tarunk04/YouTube_Playlist_Downloader/README.txt

 =========================YOUTUBE PLAYLIST DOWNLOADER===============================

-YouTube_playlist_downloader.py is a Python program which can download playlist from youtube.
+YouTube_playlist_downloader.py is a Python program which can download HD(720p) videos of playlist from youtube.
 	Prerequisites:
             ## Python 3x
             ## Following modules